dave290/index/ReadMe.md

 The .kel files are formatted according to NsfIntegrate data collection software for radio astronomy.

 index.py
-place .kel (or .ast files) into a subfolder labelled "data" (You need to create this empty folder and place it inside of the script-containing folder.)
+place .kel (or .ast files) into a subfolder labelled "data" (Be sure to delete the file named "Delete_this_file")

 Creates a single index file (.ind) that lists GLONG, GLAT, RA and DEC values for every .kel file.
 Place this file into the folder labelled "index_archive"